SlashDB/timesheet-demo/README.md

 RESTful API <---> (small authentication/authorization proxy app <---> frontend GUI)
 ```
 What the developer needs to implement is, the frontend GUI
-and also a way to implement authentication/authorization for the user.
+and a way to do authentication/authorization for the user.
-The RESTful part is provided to us for free by SlashDB.
+The RESTful API part is provided to us for free by [SlashDB](https://www.slashdb.com/).

 ## SlashDB
-For the DB back-end I will be using [SlashDB](https://www.slashdb.com/).
-It can automatically generates a REST API from relational databases making it easy to access and modify our data.
+SlashDB can automatically generates a REST API from relational databases making it easy to access and modify our data.
 In general, it will save a lot of work coding my own data API-s.

 ## Go
-[Go](https://golang.org/) (Golang for search engines) is a language by Google, often used as a (micro)service building tools.
+[Go](https://golang.org/) (Golang for search engines) is a language by Google, often used as a (micro)service building tool.
-It has most batteries included, allowing us to build a simple authentication layer between our data and the frontend.
+It has (most) batteries included, allowing us to build a simple authentication layer between our data and the frontend.
-It's also a compiled language i.e. we can build statically linked binaries for easy distribution and even embed our assets (CSS, js etc)
+It's also a compiled language i.e. we can build statically linked binaries for easy distribution and even embed our assets (CSS, JS etc)
 into that binary.

 ## Vue